artsnoob/googleadkagent/README.md

 - Integrates with Google Search.
 - Uses the `gemini-2.5-flash-preview-04-17` model for streaming responses.
 - Supports `python-dotenv` for environment variable management.
+- When none of the built-in tools fit a request, the agent can generate a short Python script and execute it through the MCP code executor, asking for confirmation if additional steps are required.

 ## Installation